darrel-zhao/elytra-rover-sim/README.md

 Author: Darrel Zhao

 ## Description
 The purpose of this project is to create a "sandbox" of sorts to help Elytra Robotics test deployments virtually rather than only gathering information from the field.
-This allows us to gather more data on rover fleet analytics, including rover trash pickup efficacy, RL policy, and fleet configurations.
+This allows us to boost our data collection ten-fold - analyzing factors like rover efficacy, fleet efficacy, and path planning for optimal trash pickup.

 ## Demo Video
 Here is a little video that demonstrates some of the key features of the Elytra Rover Simulation: <br>